 13. Limited WordPress

-Even if they allow you to host WordPress, their servers are simply not capable of running it.
+Even if they allow you to host WordPress, their servers are simply incapable of running it.
+During our research, we tested their services and found that they actively limit website traffic and frequently show 500 internal server errors.

 14. Malware Distribution

-Free website services are notorious for distributing malware.
-This could be due to their poor security, or they could be doing it for monetary benefits.
+In our experience, free website services are notorious for distributing malware.
+This could be due to their poor security, or they could do it for monetary benefits.

 15. You May Become Part of a Link Farm

-The reason why these services keep disappearing and then reappearing is because they try to generate money using unethical methods.
+These services keep disappearing and then reappearing because they try to generate money using unethical methods.

 Building link farms is one such practice where they sell thousands of web pages created by their users to spammers, fake drugs and gambling sites, online scams, etc.